Sepsis Claims

 Strep B

-Strep B bacteria colonise the gut and genitourinary tracts of around one third of healthy adults and cause no harm.
-In fact, most people won’t realise they have it.
+Strep B bacteria colonise the gut and genitourinary tracts of around one-third of healthy adults and cause no harm.
+Most people won’t realise they have it.
 The danger arises when the bacteria enter the body, especially in vulnerable people such as children, the elderly and those with compromised immune systems.
-In these cases, there is a risk of very serious illness and death due to sepsis, lung infection and meningitis.
+In these cases, there is a serious illness and death risk due to sepsis, lung infection and meningitis.

-Has anything like this happened to you or to someone close to you?
+Has anything like this happened to you or someone close to you?

-Have you or someone close to you suffered long term consequences due to inadequately treated infection?
+Have you or someone close to you suffered long-term consequences due to an inadequately treated infection?
 Has someone died that could have otherwise lived if the infection had been spotted on time?
-If medical negligence has resulted in injury or death, you may be able to claim compensation.
-For infectious disease & sepsis claims to be successful it must be shown that a duty of care was owed the patient and that duty of care was breached, for whatever reason, resulting in harm.
-If you think you may have a case for compensation as a result of medical negligence, please get in touch with our specialist team.
-We are ready to hear from you and we want to help.
+If medical negligence has resulted in injury or death, you may be able to claim compensation for medical negligence.
+For infectious disease & sepsis claims to be successful, it must be shown that a duty of care was owed to the patient and that duty of care was breached, for whatever reason, resulting in harm.
+If you think you may have a case for compensation due to medical negligence, please contact our specialist team.
+We are ready to hear from you, and we want to help.
 Call 020 7485 8811 or complete our online contact form.

 Our Promise to You

-• We will review your potential sepsis claims by advising you on the NHS complaints procedure or other alternative procedure if your case does not relate to NHS care and treatment.
+• We will review your potential sepsis claims by advising you on suing the NHS for negligence or other alternative procedures if your case does not relate to NHS care and treatment.

 • We will not charge a fee for our time in reviewing your case.